 - Fly fishing: With High Desert Angler’s expert guides you’ll have top-notch fishing any time of year, and private river access.
 It’s fun for novices and experts, families with kids, and friends.
 Whatever your skill level, you’ll enjoy this wonderful journey to Northern New Mexico’s beauty and serenity.

 - Ride the River: From March to late September, New Mexico River Adventures offers a variety of fun tours for all ages and ability levels.
 (Use promo code: santafeselection for 10% off your booking).
-Floats, whitewater rafting, paddle-boarding, you name it, they will outfit you for it.
+Floats, whitewater rafting, paddle-boarding, and specialty gourmet dining and musical excursions too!
 Discover the beauty and nature of the Rio Grande, or the Rio Chama.
 Enjoy a half-day ride followed by a picnic and then relax into a fun wine tour to nearby boutique wineries.
-(This particular outing is booked through New Mexico Wine & Scenic Tours.)
 Be sure to mention Santa Fe Selection.

 If you’re on any of the half-day outings you’ll likely set off by 8:30 or 9 am and be back at your lodging by noon – 1 pm, which gives you time to grab a nice lunch at one of our favorite restaurants then take some time to shop for gifts on or around the plaza, and railyard areas.
 Our Unique Shopping category and Mini Guide Map will help you plot your shopping spree.